stats/node_detour/README.md

 var detour = new NodeDetour();

 var loadResult = detour.load('/full/path/to/mymap.bin');
-// Returns a 0 on failure a 1 on success
+// Returns a 1 on success or an error string on failure

 var p1 = detour.findRandomPoint();
 // Returns an array with 3 values for x, y, z position